| |

 However, using the color green in interior design is a bit of a challenge - green is one color that can really go wrong on walls and fabrics.

 I think this is because the natural greens we have around us are never just one color.
-Even a small leaf of grass contains several hues of green.
-So if you can see trees and lawns from the window, your solid green wall color might look a bit fake by comparison.
+Even a small blade of grass contains several hues of green.
+That's one of the reasons why cheap fake plants are so easy to spot!

 One way to use the color green in interior design is to combine different hues of it, or combine the color green with with other colors.
+(Check out these color combinations with shades of green!)

 Sage, gray, pink and magenta go well together (think English country cottage garden).
 Or, you could combine greens with neutrals and blues for a ‘coastal’ look.